divelab/AIRS/OpenMat/GMTNet/README.md

 ```

 Experimental code for piezo and elastic tensors in GMTNet_elast and GMTNet_piezo folders is not cleaned thoroughly, please use with caution.
 The datasets for dielectric, piezoelctric, and elastic are released in the /data folder.

+F norm for piezoelectric prediction in Table 5 should be 0.39 instead of 0.37.
+Pretrained model is available in the folder.

 ## Citation
 Please cite our paper if you find the code helpful or if you want to use the benchmark results.
 Thank you!